DivyamTalwar/SYNAPTIC/README.md

 > *"In the beginning, there was computation.
 But computation alone is not intelligence."*

-In the sprawling digital cosmos where artificial intelligence models grow exponentially larger—consuming entire data centers worth of compute for marginal gains—a group of researchers asked a heretical question:
+In the sprawling digital cosmos where artificial intelligence models grow exponentially larger consuming entire data centers worth of compute for marginal gains a group of researchers asked a heretical question:

 **What if we've been building intelligence wrong all along?**

 The human brain, with its mere 20 watts of power consumption, routinely outperforms supercomputers in tasks requiring genuine understanding.
-It doesn't achieve this through brute force, but through an elegant hierarchy of processing systems—fast, reactive circuits dancing with slow, deliberative networks in perfect synchrony.
+It doesn't achieve this through brute force, but through an elegant hierarchy of processing systems fast, reactive circuits dancing with slow, deliberative networks in perfect synchrony.

 SYNAPTIC was born from this revelation.
 It's not just another model.
 It's a **paradigm shift** in how we architect intelligence.